Myles Straw Player Props: Guardians vs. Cardinals

 Myles Straw At The Plate

-- Straw is hitting .225 with seven doubles, a triple and 18 walks.
+- Straw has seven doubles, a triple and 18 walks while hitting .227.

-- He has not gone deep in his 47 games this year.
+- In 58.3% of his 48 games this season, Straw has picked up at least one hit.
+He's also had six multi-hit games.

-- Straw has driven in a run in eight games this year (17.0%), including two games with multiple runs batted in.
+- In eight games this year (16.7%), Straw has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.